xucongli1989/x-js-kit/README.md

 This is a common js tool library, which contains a lot of public methods, it can save you from repeating trivia, and most of its methods support nodejs and browser environment, I hope you will like it!

+# Principle

+The library doesn't contains very ordinary common methods.

+So you can use `moment`,`jQuery`,`underscore` and more with the library.

 # Run

 - If you need rebuild it,keep nodejs >= 8.0